Instructor of Nursing

 Teaching is an opportunity to assist future nurses in realizing their full potential.
 Through innovation using evidence-based learning and simulation, students develop the skills needed to succeed in the nursing profession.”

-Terry’s nursing experience includes 17 years in rural hospitals and large universities in telemetry, intensive care, emergency department, medical-surgical, endoscopy, and travel nursing.
-Terry has worked in Kansas, Utah, and Wyoming in additional settings, including correctional facilities, public health, home health, and hospice.
-She has taught healthcare emergency preparedness at the national, state, and local level since 2009.
+Terry Wilson's nursing experience includes 17 years in rural hospitals and large universities in telemetry, intensive care, emergency department, medical-surgical, endoscopy and travel nursing.
+Wilson has worked in Kansas, Utah, and Wyoming in additional settings, including correctional facilities, public health, home health and hospice.
+She has taught healthcare emergency preparedness at the national, state and local levels since 2009.

 - Practical Nurse, Western Wyoming Community College